waitunsoe/php-laracasts/README.md

 simple &amp; short php lessons from laracasts

-## 43. Extract an Authenticator Class
+## 44. The PRG Pattern (and Session Flashing)

 Things to learn

-- creating an Authenticator class
+- the PRG (Post-Redirect-Get) pattern
-- attempt method
+- how it can be used to prevent duplicate form submissions
 - redirect function for handling redirects